Loaded (Primal Scream song)

-"Loaded" is a song by Scottish rock band Primal Scream, released on 19 February 1990 as the lead single from their third studio album Screamadelica (1991).
+"Loaded" is a song by Scottish rock band Primal Scream, released on 19 February 1990 by Creation Records as the lead single from their third studio album Screamadelica (1991).
 Mixed and produced by Andrew Weatherall, it is a remix of an earlier song titled "I'm Losing More Than I'll Ever Have".

-In 2014, NME placed the song at number 59 in its list of the 500 Greatest Songs of All Time.
+In 2014, NME placed the song at number 59 in its list of the "500 Greatest Songs of All Time".

 Inspiration and composition

 Primal Scream first became aware of Andrew Weatherall after he published a favourable review of their eponymous second album in the Boys Own fanzine.
 Having subsequently met him at an acid house party at which he was DJing and become friends through various later meetings, it was suggested that he should remix "I'm Losing More Than I'll Ever Have" from the album, work for which he was to receive a fee of £500.

 Weatherall's first attempt, which he later described as basically just having "slung a kick drum under the original", was judged by the band to have been too reverential to the source material and was rejected.
 Guitarist Andrew Innes instructed Weatherall to instead "just fucking destroy it".
 His subsequent attempt abandoned all of the original track with the exception of a seven-second sample.

 At the start of the song, Weatherall added an audio sample of Frank Maxwell and Peter Fonda from the film The Wild Angels.

-The rest of the song is constructed from the parts of "I'm Losing More Than I'll Ever Have", with a vocal sample from The Emotions' "I Don't Wanna Lose Your Love", and a drum loop from an Italian bootleg remix of Edie Brickell's song "What I Am", plus Bobby Gillespie singing a line from Robert Johnson's "Terraplane Blues".
+The rest of the song is constructed from the parts of "I'm Losing More Than I'll Ever Have", with a vocal sample from the Emotions' "I Don't Wanna Lose Your Love", and a drum loop from an Italian bootleg remix of Edie Brickell's song "What I Am", plus Bobby Gillespie singing a line from Robert Johnson's "Terraplane Blues".

+Gillespie said in 1990 that he views "Loaded" as a dub record which is "closer to the sort of radical reconstructions that Jamaican producers like Joe Gibbs used to do with reggae songs in 1973 or 1974 than anything," adding: "Hopefully people will realise it has a different angle to something the Mondays or the Roses might do.
+I don't think we can be accused of jumping on any bandwagon.
+It's not like we're The Wonder Stuff."